By Rick Steves

 Passholders should also be aware of a few tricky areas:

-- Greece and Turkey: Greece isn't currently connected by any train to any neighboring country.
-Turkey is connected by train to Bulgaria, but service is sparse.
+- Greece and Turkey: Greece currently connected by train only to Serbia and Bulgaria; Turkey is connected by train to Bulgaria, but service is sparse.
 Flying is the best way to reach Athens, Thessaloniki, or Istanbul from any major city in Europe.
 Ferries also connect Greece to Italy and Turkey.
-Within Greece and Turkey, buses are generally your best option for getting around (but they aren't covered by rail passes).
+Within Greece and Turkey, buses are generally your best option for getting around (but they aren’t covered by rail passes).